heiskane/imago/README.md

 Originally created as homeword to Go Programming course taught by Tero Karvinen http://terokarvinen.com/2020/go-programming-course-2020-w22/

 Oringally this only "randomized" colors while i kept that functionality this is much more usefull now.
-Using the original feature can be used by providint a number with -n flag and omitting the mode.
+Using the original feature can be done by providing a number with -n flag and omitting the mode.
 Link to original script: https://github.com/heiskane/golang/tree/master/h4

 # Some sources